 12.4 Without prejudice to clause 11.3 if the Buyer is acting in the course of a business then in the event of late payment, Caddy Windows reserve the right to claim compensation pursuant to the Late Payment of Commercial Debts (Interest) Act 1998 at the prevailing rate, currently £40 for a debt less than £1000, £70 for a debt of more than £1000 but less than £10,000 and £100 for a debt in excess of £10,000.
 Caddy Windows reserves the right to charge interest on unpaid invoices from the day after the last day of the agreed credit period as specified under the Terms of Payment until payment is received at a rate of the Bank of England base rate plus 8%.
 Interest will be calculated on a daily basis.

-13.2 For all non-Building Regulations related complaints, Caddy Windows must have the opportunity to investigate and attempt to rectify or resolve the problem as per the Customer Complaints Policy before escalating the complaint to The Glazing Arbitration Scheme (TGAS) providing the complaint has been unresolved for 56 days or more.
+13.2 For all non-Building Regulations related complaints, The Seller must have the opportunity to investigate and attempt to rectify or resolve the problem as per the Customer Complaints Policy before escalating the complaint to The Glazing Arbitration Scheme (TGAS) providing the complaint has been unresolved for 56 days or more.
 The Buyer will have to contribute towards the cost as required by TGAS.
 TGAS Arbitrators conduct impartial reviews of disputes between TGAS traders and their customers and they will make a final decision which is legally binding on both parties.

 14.0 CANCELLATION RIGHTS

 14.1 Under the Consumer Contracts Regulations 2013, as Caddy Windows goods are bespoke and made to measure, the Buyer has no automatic right to cancel the order, return the goods or seek any refund.